hashicorp/consul-terraform-sync/README.md

 [![CircleCI](https://circleci.com/gh/hashicorp/consul-terraform-sync/tree/master.svg?style=svg&circle-token=a88491ffa8b02149fc483c29c6b8b91ed771f5a5)](https://circleci.com/gh/hashicorp/consul-terraform-sync/tree/master)

-# Consul Terraform Sync
+# Consul-Terraform-Sync

-Consul Terraform Sync (just Sync from here on) is a service-oriented tool for managing network infrastructure near real-time.
+Consul-Terraform-Sync (just Sync from here on) is a service-oriented tool for managing network infrastructure near real-time.
 Sync runs as a daemon and integrates the network topology maintained by your Consul cluster with your network infrastructure to dynamically secure and connect services.

 * Website: [consul.io/docs/nia](https://www.consul.io/docs/nia)